lxvs/efivim/README.md

 ## building

-at the time of writing, you can build VIM.EFI on debian 9.4.
+at the time of writing, you can build VIM.EFI on debian 11 (bullseye).

-you will need at least git, make and gcc. **TODO**: document what's needed
+you will need at least git, make and gcc. **TODO**: finish documenting what's needed

+	sudo apt install build-essential nasm mtools gdisk

 to build VIM.EFI clone this repo and execute `make`.

+	git clone --depth=1 --recursive https://github.com/mischief/efivim
+	cd efivim
+	make

 ## running

 to run VIM.EFI, copy `vim.efi` to the ESP and execute it from your UEFI shell.

-to try out VIM.EFI in qemu, execute `make qemu`.
+to try out VIM.EFI in qemu, execute `make qemu`, and type 'vim' in the UEFI shell prompt.

 ## credits